axeldotdev/ssk-livewire/README.md

 **SSK** is just a wrapper around **Laravel Breeze** who is a wrapper around **Laravel**.
 You have all the power to modify it to suit your need.

 ## Available Features

+The front is in progress.
+I try to transform my Vue components and pages from the Inertia version.
+It may take a while before I can release v1.

 - 🧑‍💻 Login and registration with email, phone, Google or Microsoft
 - ✅ User verification via email or phone (depending on the sing up method)